 Though she's dabbled, and sometimes excelled, in many different mediums, she has always returned to a needle, thread, and fabric as a base to express what she sees inside her head.
 I look beyond the three dimensional form, in people as well as objects, to see the potential often unseen by others.
 Then use primarily textile manipulation and mixed media to bring it forward, to show the world her vision of possibility.

 Because of her heritage (Ojibwa) she has also developed the belief in looking forward and doing my best to ensure the next seven generations are taken care of.
 She uses objects purchased from thrift stores, friends, family or even things that catch her eye while just passing by.
 To the best of her ability she uses green alternatives in all of her art.

-Nina Perkins has been sewing and creating garments since middle school as an alumni of the Summer Arts Studios Fashion Design class.
+As an alumni of the Summer Arts Studio's Fashion Design class, Nina Perkins has been sewing and creating garments since middle school.
 She loves re-working old clothes from thrift stores into new and exciting outfits as well as creating pieces from scratch.
-Whether it be high fashion from the runway or just street style, Nina loves to pour over fashion magazines and blogs dedicated to the fun of fashion, and is excited to share her love of this world with her students.
+From high fashion to street style, Nina loves to pour over fashion magazines and blogs dedicated to the fun of fashion.
+She is excited to share her love of this world with her students.
 Nina is spending this year in England and will return to Summer Art Studio full of fashion inspiration from the streets of London.

 Daily Class Hours:

 - 8:30 am - 4:00 pm Monday - Wednesday